MatthiasBart/bachelor-thesis/chapters/6-evaluation.typ

   caption: [Transfer speed per protocol and scenario.]
 )<fig:speed_protocol>

-@fig:speed_protocol shows that using #gls("tcp") leads to the least data transfer speed. #gls("udp") is particularly high because of unreliable delivery which makes the time the server received messages very low and leads to a higher transfer speed. #gls("quic") has again performed very well considering reliability of data transfer, has outperformed #gls("tcp") is some scenarios and even #gls("udp") on the Field and in the Forest.
+@fig:speed_protocol shows that using #gls("tcp") leads to the least data transfer speed. #gls("udp") is particularly high because of unreliable delivery which makes the time the server received messages very low and leads to a higher transfer speed. #gls("quic") has again performed very well considering reliability of data transfer, has outperformed #gls("tcp") in some scenarios and even #gls("udp") on the Field and in the Forest.

 ==== Conclusion

 Although #gls("tcp") started with some seemingly major advantages due to Nagle's Algorithm #gls("quic") outperformed it in terms of transfer speed in every scenario.
-Considering the high package loss of #gls("udp") especially when more packages were sent @fig:package_loss_adapted which inevitably lead to a higher transfer speed and the relatively close advantage in transfer speed compared to #gls("quic"), for most applications #gls("quic") might be the best Transport Layer protocol for #gls("awdl").
+Considering the high package loss of #gls("udp") especially when more packages were sent @fig:package_loss_adapted which inevitably lead to a higher transfer speed and the relatively close advantage in transfer speed compared to #gls("quic") for most applications #gls("quic") might be the best Transport Layer protocol for #gls("awdl").

 #figure(
   image("/figures/package_loss_scenario_adapted.png", width: 75%),